dhananjaya-mulukaledu/AWS-developer-associate/README.md

 AWS CodeCommit is AWS's managed Git repository service.
 Think of it as AWS's version of GitHub, GitLab, or Bitbucket, where you can store your source code and track changes using Git.

+- Data in AWS CodeCommit repositories is encrypted in transit and at rest.
+When data is pushed into an AWS CodeCommit repository (for example, by calling git push), AWS CodeCommit encrypts the received data as it is stored in the repository.

 ****
 ## AWS CodeDeploy

 AWS CodeDeploy is an service, that manages all the deployment tasks.

+- When **automatic rollback** is enabled, then when a deployment fails, codeDeploy automatically deploys the last known WORKING version with a new deploymentId.

 #### AWS CodeDeploy Agent
 - The CodeDeploy agent is a software package that, when installed and configured on an instance, makes it possible for that instance to be used in CodeDeploy deployments.
 - The CodeDeploy agent archives revisions and log files on instances.
 The CodeDeploy agent cleans up these artifacts to conserve disk space.
 - You can use the **max_revisions** option in the agent configuration file to specify the number of application revisions to the archive by entering any positive integer.

+****

+## CodeStar
+- AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.
+AWS CodeStar provides a unified user interface, enabling you to easily manage your software development activities in one place.
+- Suppose you want to create a Python web application, Create a CodeStar project.
+Select a Python web app template.
+  - CodeStar automatically creates:
+  - Git repository
+  - Build project
+  - Deployment pipeline
+  - Application environment
+  - Developers commit code to the repository.
+  - The pipeline automatically builds, tests, and deploys the application.

+#### Triva
+- 👉 CodeCommit = Source Control
+- 👉 CodeBuild = Build/Test
+- 👉 CodeDeploy = Deploy
+- 👉 CodePipeline = CI/CD Workflow
+- 👉 CodeStar = Creates and integrates all of them for a project

 ****
 ## Auto-Scaling